shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 .. {{{

-.. warning:: Under construction, last modified |today|

 In essence, the inner product can be understood as the concept of shadow.
 The inner product between vectors is the one dimensional shadow of one onto the other.
 The inner product between bivectors is the surface shadow of one surface onto the other.
 The 2-dimensional surface can be calculated from the determinant of a 2 by 2 matrix.
-This will permit to generalize to 3-dimensional shadows, which can be calculated as the determinant of a 3 by 3 matrix, and above.
-A k-dimensional shadow is then calculated using a k by k matrix.
+This permit to generalize to 3-dimensions by calculating the determinant of a 3 by 3 matrix, corresponding to the volume covered by three vectors.
+A k-dimensional shadow can then calculated using a k by k matrix, corresponding to hypervolumes of dimension k.
 This permits to find a meaningfull way to *lift* the inner product from vectors to bivectors, trivectors, and k-vectors.
-This approach will finally lead to generalizing the definition of the Hodge dual, applicable Minkowski space, and here with metric signature :math:`(+,-,-,-)`.
+Lifting the inner product will finally permit to generalize the the Hodge dual to any metric signature, and apply to Minkowski space (here with metric signature :math:`(+,-,-,-)`).
 The inner product in 3-dimensional Euclidean space of the basis vectors is:

 .. math::